textbook/textbook.github.io/content/development/python-tdd-ohm-redux.md

 I've aimed this content at more junior developers, so there are more explanations than all readers will need, but anyone new to testing and TDD should find something to take from it.
 We'll need:

 - \*nix command line: already provided on macOS and Linux; if you're using Windows try WSL or Git BASH;
-- Python (FastAPI requires at least 3.8 - this is written using 3.12, so you may need to write slightly different code in earlier versions, but all of the examples in the FastAPI docs allow you to pick your version) and [pipenv]; and
+- Python (FastAPI requires at least 3.8 - this is written using 3.14, so you may need to write slightly different code in earlier versions, but all of the examples in the FastAPI docs allow you to pick your version) and [uv]; and
 - Familiarity with Python syntax (including type annotations, which FastAPI uses to automatically generate API documentation).

 In addition, given the domain for this post, you'll need: